xiaoqian19940510/xiaoqian19940510.github.io/_pages/about.md

 ## Academic and social services

-- Procedure Committee member and reviewer of Complex & Intelligent Systems (CAIS).
+- The reviewer of Complex & Intelligent Systems (CAIS, SCI Q2).

-- Procedure Committee member and reviewer of Transactions on the Web (TWEB).
+- The reviewer of Transactions on the Web (TWEB, SCI Q2).

 ## Internship